canonical-web-and-design/practices/coding/javascript.md

 ## Tooling

 ### Build tools
-[Webpack](https://webpack.js.org/) is the preferred build tool for applications, and [Rollup](https://rollupjs.org/guide/en) has generally been preferred for building cross environment libraries (both the browser and ESM/CJS environments) if the library in question uses ES6 modules.
-Rollup and Webpack for the most part have feature parity now however (Webpack has support for scope hoisting, and Rollup supports code splitting), so this is mostly a matter of taste and convenience, given Rollup is easier to configure for library builds.
+[Webpack](https://webpack.js.org/) is the preferred build tool for applications, and [Rollup](https://rollupjs.org/guide/en) is preferred for libraries.

+Rollup and Webpack for the most part have feature parity (Webpack has support for scope hoisting, and Rollup supports code splitting), so this is mostly a matter of taste and convenience, given Rollup is easier to configure for library builds.

 ### Dependency management